Rooftop terrace overlooking the river from Cap-à-l'Aigle

 Our chalets in Cap-à-l'Aigle

-Our three chalets — Le Littoral, L'Embâcle and Les Thermes — are all located in the Marie-Rose neighbourhood of Cap-à-l'Aigle, on the heights overlooking the bay.
+Our chalets are all located in the Marie-Rose neighbourhood of Cap-à-l'Aigle, on the heights overlooking the bay.
 The area is quiet, strictly residential, with no through traffic.
-All three share the south-westerly orientation that opens onto the river, the Malbaie estuary and Mont des Éboulements.
+They all share the south-westerly orientation that opens onto the river, the Malbaie estuary and Mont des Éboulements.

 On foot or within minutes